-Our picks for the best things to do in Lisbon for first time visitors.
+Find here our picks for the best attractions in Lisbon for first time visitors.
 All of these should be included on your bucket list!

 Lisbon has excellent weather and a great light, has ancient monuments and important museums, typical historical city districts, beautiful gardens and pleasant beaches, as well as numerous cultural Lisbon attractions.
-Therefore there are a lot f things to do in Lisbon.
+Therefore there are a lot of things to do in the capital of Portugal.

 Live the Historical City Districts